 The Valley of Gaza, once a dry basin, turned into a raging river on Monday night.
 At approximately 6 p.m. hundreds of families in the central Gaza Strip fled their neighborhoods as water gushed into their homes.
 Israel had opened one of its dams located to the east of the central Gaza Strip, allowing water to spill into and flood two Palestinian towns.

 Just below the video I wrote the following words:

 If Israel did this in 2010, does it beg belief they would have done the same thing again this past week?
 If they did, the question then becomes did they do it out of a) a need to divert flooding from their own communities in Israel, or b) pure malice?

 The following day, December 18, Tobin published his article in Commentary:

-I’m not sure if my favorite part is when they claim that the water reached 5 meters in some places (maybe they don’t know what a meter is?) or when they showed the picture of the Mediterranean Sea claiming that to be flood water.
-Or of course the fun non-fact that Israel opened its non-existent dams.
+I’m not sure if my favorite part is when they claim that the water reached 5 meters in some places (maybe they don’t know what a meter is?) or when they showed the picture of the Mediterranean Sea claiming that to be flooded water.
+Or of course, the fun non-fact that Israel opened its non-existent dams.
 That one had my sides almost splitting.

 The water shown in the Press TV report was clearly not from the Mediterranean Sea (unless there was an unreported tsunami that day), but my reply to Sarah was as follows: